 This job will allow for the social good that you do to be as much or as little as you prefer.
 Indeed, a private detective can investigate just about anything provided that the intrepid detective has the needed client base to do the work that he or she wants.
 Admittedly, that is the difficulty of being a private detective.
 That is why constant networking will be as essential to performing this job as the essential detective skills are.
 However, once the right clientele is established and the work that the detective does is fantastic, then it should become an incredible source of income and pay.

-Speaking of income, like the non-profit organization advocate positions described earlier, this is not an easy job to figure out in terms of what the expected income will be.
-So much of that depends on the detective’s rates and the amount of clients that are willing to pay it.
+Speaking of income, as the non-profit organization advocate positions described earlier, this is not an easy job to figure out in terms of what the expected income will be.
+So much of that depends on the detective’s rates and the number of clients that are willing to pay it.
 It is not altogether dissimilar from hanging a shingle in any line of business, whether that is an internet start-up or a new law firm.
 In short, the determination of the social good and the pay largely comes down to the individual that is starting out his detective business.
-With the right attitude, the right price and the right networking strategy, this could be the most rewarding job of all listed on this page.
+With the right attitude, the right price, and the right networking strategy, this could be the most rewarding job of all listed on this page.
 After all, it is hard to complain about being your own boss!

 1. Police Officer

-Last, but certainly not least, is the job of police officer.
+Last, but certainly not least, is the job of a police officer.
 This is probably the first and foremost job that comes to mind when the general public thinks of the criminal justice system.
 Even better, these desirable jobs do not require a college degree, so those that wish to serve the general public in this capacity can jump in straight out of high school!
-Almost all entry level police officer positions will start out at the patrol officer level.
+Almost all entry-level police officer positions will start out at the patrol officer level.
 This job salary will vary based on the location of where the officer’s job is, but suffice it to say that the pay is quite good.
 Usually, pay will start out around or slightly above $45,000.
 The best part about these positions is that police officers are always retiring and moving into new lines of work.
 Coupled with the fact that practically every county in the country has police officers, hopeful future officers can rest assured that this job will always be in demand!

 Regarding the social utility of these jobs, it is hard to think of many jobs that are more service-oriented and give back to a community more than the job of a police officer.
 These officers stand in the gap and are the first line of defense against crime harming the citizens that they are sworn to protect.
 The crimes and infractions that these officers help enforce and prevent can range from the smallest of infractions to the most serious of community threats.
-They will investigate the minor crimes, patrol community areas and they will absolutely be on the job when it comes to apprehending serious suspects and chasing down criminals.
-Finally, and probably everyone’s least favorite aspect about police officers, they are more than willing to issue traffic citations!
+They will investigate the minor crimes, and patrol community areas, and they will absolutely be on the job when it comes to apprehending serious suspects and chasing down criminals.
+Finally, and probably everyone’s a least favorite aspect about police officers, they are more than willing to issue traffic citations!

-At any rate, it should be noted that while these jobs are absolutely entry level, they do require their fair share of training at the police academy.
+At any rate, it should be noted that while these jobs are absolutely entry-level, they do require their fair share of training at the police academy.
 Also, while a college degree is not absolutely required, it is often preferred.
 This is particularly the case in areas where police officer positions are in higher demand and are more competitive.
 However, all of this training pays dividends.
 A job as a police officer can lead to specialized detective jobs, positions with the FBI, CIA and so many other wonderful job opportunities in criminal justice.
-In essence, for those dedicated to service and their communities, the job of police officer is a true honor and one that any socially oriented and courageous individual should look into.
+In essence, for those dedicated to service and their communities, the job of a police officer is a true honor and one that any socially oriented and courageous individual should look into.